Maternity / Adoption Leave Trust Claim

 - Persons (mostly interns) engaged on definite six (6) monthly contracts.

-Since Self-Occupied persons do not contribute to the Maternity/Paternity Trust Fund, they are not entitled to the Maternity/Paternity Trust Fund Claim.
+Since Self-Occupied persons do not contribute to the Maternity Leave Trust Fund, they are not entitled to the Maternity Leave Trust Fund Claim.
 Therefore, these schemes apply only to Employed Persons, and refunds are made through the Trust Fund to employers, according to the applicable rates established for each scheme.

 - The Maternity Leave Contribution should still be paid according to the basic weekly wage for employees on half-pay.